I think these tulips are called "Queen Mary?" Or "Queen of the Night?"

 Love daffodills, but only butter yellow ones, I don't love the bright yellow ones...

-This was a gift my sister made, a growth chart we can take wherever we go.
-Her husband cut and built the frame, she decoupaged paper on the inside and painted the numbers.
-Now I added the vinyl lettering of my son's names, and I'm keep track of their height on the sides!
-I absolutely love this.
 I made these flags from leftover fabric to go across the rail of the "loft".
 I just used pinking sheers to cut the flags and sewed them into double folded binding that I purchased for a couple dollars.

 This is the reading nook under said "loft".
 We put white Christmas lights underneath, which my son loves and it absolutely brightens the space.
 The trunk is my hope chest which had already been painted, so I painted over it to add the argyle.
 I made the pillow and doggy from leftover fabrics from his bedding.
 And in the frame is a picture of him pondering, and it says "The Adventure's of Sawyer".